unnati914/summer-of-bitcoin-challenge/README.md

 3. When creating the block file we must keep track of parent that it should be placed above the current I'd.

+Second approach to this problem could be fractional knapsack problem or algorithm

 ## Tools and Technologies used for the task
 Python Language